-Columbia University allows students interested in a further Master’s degree to begin studies towards that degree while still enrolled as undergraduates.
+Columbia University allows students interested in a Master’s degree to begin studies towards that degree while still enrolled as undergraduates.
 The BA/MA program can save undergraduate students time and money when they transition into graduate school.
-Credits that students intend to apply toward the MA must be at 4000 level (or higher) and cannot be applied to earning your undergraduate degree.
-You can take as many as three courses (nine credits) as an undergraduate to apply to your MA, work that can save you money and time as a graduate student.
+Credits that students intend to apply toward the M.A. must be at 4000 level (or higher) and cannot be applied to earning an undergraduate degree.

 Who Should Apply?

-We expect applicants to apply with an overall GPA of 3.5 or higher.
-We know how hard Columbia University undergraduates can work, so will also partner with admitted applicants to provide advising that identifies courses that fit with goals for the Global Thought degree.
+We expect applicants to apply with a cumulative GPA of 3.5 or higher.
+We partner with admitted applicants to provide advising that identifies courses that fit with the goals of the Global Thought degree.

 Why the Global Thought BA/MA?

 What Goes Into an Application?

 - Students should follow this link and complete the suitable GSAS application form.
-In addition to the form you need to submit transcripts of undergraduate work, a CV, a writing sample of ten pages, three letters of recommendation from persons with a direct knowledge of your academic background and abilities.
+In addition to the form, applicants must submit transcripts of undergraduate work, a CV, a writing sample of ten pages, and three letters of recommendation from instructors with a direct knowledge of their academic background and abilities.

 - Students should be able to demonstrate competence in a language other than English – you can present studies as an undergraduate to meet the program requirement for intermediate competence.

 - Scores on a GRE exam.

-- A statement of academic purpose that reflects on your goals in enrolling in the Global Thought degree and its contribution to their long-term career goals.
-Statements must also explain how the BA/MA study period will complement their undergraduate major.
+- A statement of academic purpose that explains the applicant’s interest in the Global Thought degree and its contribution to their long-term career goals.
+Statements must also explain how the BA/MA study period will complement the student’s undergraduate studies.

 When Can I Apply?

-We will consider applicants in their Junior year in any major who apply by March 15, 2018.
+We will consider applicants in their Junior or Senior year in any major who apply by April 26, 2019.